 Writing essays and practising exam papers are a brilliant revision tool

-There’s no better way to check your understanding than to apply your knowledge and skills by actually completing a past paper or practise question.
+There’s no better way to check your understanding than to apply your knowledge and skills by actually completing a past paper or practice question.

 Using acronyms is proven to help the brain store more complex information